Efficiently Processing Joins and Grouped Aggregations on GPUs: Experimental evaluation

-We also let all attributes be 8-bytes, in which case the cost of sorting increases significantly.
-While SMJ-OM has better performance for joins with a moderate number of payload columns (J2), the advantage vanishes when the number of payload columns is very large (J4).
-When input relations are small and unclustered \textsc{gather}s are not very expensive (J1 and J3), SMJ-OM also does not have any performance advantage.
-On the other hand, PHJ-OM performs consistently well for all evaluated joins even though partitioning becomes more costly with the introduction of 8-byte values.
-These results show that for datasets having a high proportion of 8-byte values, the extra sorting cost of SMJ-OM does not pay off, whereas PHJ-OM consistently benefits from partitioning all payload columns.
+{ So far, we have evaluated the algorithms with key-foreign-key joins and highlighted the advantage of our proposed GFTR technique.
+Next, we will demonstrate the effectiveness of GFTR in many-to-many joins.
+In this case, the output size can be larger than either input, resulting in high materialization costs.
+We generate the join attributes of $R$ and $S$ from a set of unique keys $K$ uniformly. $R$ and $S$ carry two columns of payload data, respectively.
+We set $|R|=|S|=2^{26}$ and change $|K|=2^{23}, 2^{24}, 2^{25}$.
+A smaller $K$ results in more matching tuples.
+Compared to one-to-many joins, many-to-many joins are more likely to produce more matches, hence a higher materialization cost.
+The result (see Figure~\ref{fig:fkfk}) demonstrates that the advantage of GFTR is also significant in many-to-many joins.
+When $|K|$ becomes smaller, GFTR-based implementations become more advantageous due to increasing output cardinality and higher materialization costs.}

-\subsection{Summary}
+\subsubsection{Summary}

-From the microbenchmarks and TPC-H/DS evaluation, partitioned hash joins are superior to sort-merge joins for all cases.
-Based on the microbenchmarks, Figure~\ref{fig:dt-all} shows the decision tree to choose the best implementation out of all four implementations, and Figure~\ref{fig:dt-smj} summarizes the comparison between SMJ-OM and SMJ-UM only.
-For narrow joins or wide joins with low match ratios, PHJ-* have better performance than SMJ-*, and PHJ-OM performs even better for skewed data due to more efficient partitioning.
-For wide joins, PHJ-OM and SMJ-UM are the best choices to deal with skewed foreign keys.
-If the foreign keys are more uniformly distributed, and materialization time dominates the overall runtime, *-OM is better in most cases.
-With the presence of 8-byte values in keys and/or payloads, SMJ-OM experiences performance degradation and loses its competitiveness to *-UM, whereas PHJ-OM maintains its superiority.
-The reason that partitioned hash join variants dominate the algorithm choice in all scenarios is because partitioning is more efficient than sorting but both transformations make the match-finding phase similarly efficient.
+For narrow joins or wide joins with low match ratios, PHJ-* has better performance than SMJ-*, and PHJ-TR performs even better for skewed data due to more efficient partitioning.
+For wide joins, PHJ-TR and SMJ-UR are the best choices for dealing with skewed foreign keys.
+If the foreign keys are more uniformly distributed, and materialization time dominates the overall runtime, *-TR is better in most cases.
+With the presence of 8-byte values in keys and/or payloads, SMJ-TR experiences performance degradation and loses its competitiveness to *-UM, whereas PHJ-TR maintains its superiority.
+The reason that partition-based implementations dominate the algorithm choice in all scenarios is that partitioning is more efficient than sorting, but both transformations make the match-finding phase similarly efficient.